-I am the Assistant Director of Social Enterprise and Training at Services and Advocacy for GLBT Elders where I am responsible for directing SAGE’s national training initiatives, developing training curricula, and providing consulting services to both aging and LGBT service providers.
-I blog at The Second Shift: Academic Feminism After Hours and have contributed to The New Statesman and the American Society on Aging Blog among others.
-My first book Affirmation, Care Ethics and LGBT Identity will be published by Palgrave Macmillan in 2016.
+I am the Assistant Director of Social Enterprise and Training at Services and Advocacy for GLBT Elders (SAGE) where I am responsible for directing SAGE’s national training initiatives, developing training curricula, and providing consulting services to both aging and LGBT service providers.
+I blog at The Second Shift: Academic Feminism After Hours and have contributed to The New Statesman, the Blog of the American Philosophical Association, and the American Society on Aging Blog, among others.

 I received my PhD in Philosophy from SUNY Stony Brook.
 My research focuses on feminist and queer theory, contemporary French philosophy (specifically Bergson), LGBT aging and biomedical ethics.